x

 What is Information architecture?

 Information architecture (IA) is a term that describes the organization of information (content) on your website.
 It’s typically embodied by a site map or menu.
-Your website’s users rely on information architecture – how you label and organize your content – to use the website properly.
+Your website’s users rely on information architecture (content structure) – how you label and organize your content – to use the website properly.

 According to the IAI institute – Information architecture is the practice of deciding how to arrange the parts of something to be understandable.